How to Choose the Best Realtor to Sell Your Home

 • A family looking for a vacation home

-So it’s important that you listen to how a prospective listing agent talks about who they think might be interested in buying your home.
+So it’s important that you listen to how a prospective real estate agent talks about who they think might be interested in buying your home.

 Pay attention to how they plan on marketing your home to that audience.

-You should lean toward picking a real estate agent who can thoroughly explain how they plan on implementing the best strategy.
+You should lean toward choosing a realtor who can thoroughly explain how they plan on implementing the best selling strategy.

 One that will attract the right buyer in the shortest amount of time.

-6. Pick an agent who won’t lock you into a contract
+6. Pick a realtor who won’t lock you into a contract

 You’ll sign a listing agreement with the real estate agent you choose.